fkie/iop_jaus_core/README.md

 #### Parameter:

-_events_timeout (int_, (Default: 60)
+_events_timeout (int_, (Default: 1)

-> Time period in seconds after which the event will be canceled if no update for event received.
+> Time period in minutes after which the event will be canceled if no update for event received.
 Zero disables the timeout.

 #### Publisher: